Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have the exact same memory bandwidth, so in theory they should have the same performance. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have exactly the same bandwidth, so in theory they should have identical performance. (explain)

-Texel RateThe GeForce 9600 GSO ASUS 512 will be quite a bit (more or less 40%) faster with regards to anisotropic filtering than the Radeon R5 M255. (explain)
+Texel RateThe GeForce 9600 GSO ASUS 512 will be quite a bit (about 40%) more effective at texture filtering than the Radeon R5 M255. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison